 Progressive digitalisation is closely linked to the dynamic development of mechanical issues, and there is no risk of our graduates being pushed out of the labour market.
 Our programmes are being updated on a regular basis and draw on the latest research achievements.

-The Faculty staff expand regularly their competencies in order to train highly qualified professionals in mechanical, industrial and operation engineering.
+The Faculty staff expand regularly their competencies to train highly qualified professionals in mechanical, industrial and operation engineering.
 Continuous improvement in innovation is proven by the wide range of conducted research projects, teaching offer and a number of innovative technological solutions and patents, which researchers from the Faculty of Mechanical Engineering have introduced into the market.
 Most of them are not only engaged in academic duties but continue their careers on sea-going vessels in senior management positions.

 The Faculty is active in research related to the operation of machines, the diagnosis of injection moulding systems and the development and fabrication of new metal composites.
 The group of researchers works in a wide range of areas including the properties of various chemical components to produce more efficient composites, evaluating the technical condition of equipment and alternative fuels.